PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 III.
 Derived Handshapes
 =======================

 This section provides a complete list of the derivations which modify the base handshapes.
 The derivations are listed in alphabetical order.
-Under each heading, there are four descriptions: 1) Dictionary description, explaining the derivation as it is described in the *Canadian Dictionary of ASL* 2) Generic description, which outlines the derivation using general language 3) SLP coding description, which describes the derivation through the specific terms used in the transcription of the handshapes 4) Prototypical coding, which provides (if applicable) an example of the typical coding of particular aspects of the handshape that are associated with the derivation.
+Under each heading, there are four descriptions: 1) Dictionary description, explaining the derivation as it is described in the *Canadian Dictionary of ASL* [CDASL]_; 2) Generic description, which outlines the derivation using general language; 3) SLP coding description, which describes the derivation through the specific terms used in the transcription of the handshapes; and 4) Prototypical coding, which provides (if applicable) an example of the typical coding of particular aspects of the handshape that are associated with the derivation.

 For images of all derived handshapes see :ref:`handshape_images`.